Merging duplicate records in Family Tree affects portrait photos. It works the same whether the merge is done in the web app or mobile app.

 During a merge, all photos from the duplicate record are added to the surviving record.
 If you do not like the portrait photo of the surviving record, simply replace the portrait for the surviving record.

-If the merged records are later unmerged, the portraits change as follows:
+If you undo a merge, the portraits change as follows:

 How do I add or change a portrait photo in Family Tree?